 The Register of Copyrights is the Director of the U.S. Copyright Office and a recognized leader and lawyer within the U.S. government.
 By statute, the Register works under the general direction of the Librarian of Congress and carries out a variety of legal and policy functions that are enumerated throughout Title 17.
-The U.S. Copyright Office has eightseven main divisions, in addition to the Register's Office, and several hundred staff.

-There are four Associate Registers of Copyrights and fourthree additional division heads that report directly to the Register and help to carry out her statutory mandate.
-An organizational chart is available on the Office's website.at www.copyright.gov/docs/c-711.pdf.
+The U.S. Copyright Office has eight main divisions, in addition to the Register's Office, and several hundred staff.
+There are four Associate Registers of Copyrights and four additional division heads that report directly to the Register and help to carry out her statutory mandate.
+An organizational chart is available on the Office's website.